-From: CANALERTE Ontario / CANWARN Ontario (EC) [mailto:email@example.com]
+From: CANALERTE Ontario / CANWARN Ontario (EC) <firstname.lastname@example.org>

-In addition, Environment Canada has a weather app called WeatherCAN available for both Apple and Android devices.
-This app represents the most direct way to receive our various severe weather watches and warnings.
-The app can be found in the app store on your Apple or Android device.
-More information on the app can be found here…
+PS: In case you are not aware, Environment and Climate Change Canada has a weather app (WeatherCAN), released in early 2019, available for both Apple and Android devices.
+This app represents the most direct way to receive our severe weather alerts.
+The app can be found in the App Store or Google Play.

 Generally, links to the virtual meeting to be held on the 2nd Thu of the month, will be e-mailed along with the notification of Feedline being available.
 All meetings start at 7:00 pm.

 Speaker: Dana Shtun VE3DS

 December 10, 2020

 Speaker: Steve Riddle VA3FLF